ronilan/rusticon/From_Crumbicon_to_Rusticon.md

 ]
 ```

-To achieve the same in Rust, listeners are represented as a mutable slice of [`Listener`](https://github.com/ronilan/rusticon/blob/main/src/event_loop.rs#L75-L184) structs, each containing the five callback fields.
+To achieve the same in Rust, listeners are represented as a mutable slice of [`Listener`](https://github.com/ronilan/rusticon/blob/main/src/event_loop.rs#L75-L104) structs, each containing the five callback fields.

 In Crumb, the loop itself is an `until` loop.
 It actively tracks state and exits when the state changes to a specific value set by the user.
 In Rust, the loop is a `while` loop with an explicit exit flag.
 In Crumb, the state could be voided at any point to cause exit.
 Mimicking this pattern in a statically typed language would be cumbersome for the user.
 Instead, Rusticon provides a default exit mechanism (`Ctrl+C`) and accepts an [optional custom exit](https://github.com/ronilan/rusticon/blob/main/src/event_loop.rs#L231-L238).

 The native Crumb `event` is synchronous: it halts the loop for a specified duration, resuming only when a key or mouse event occurs or when the timeout expires.
 The captured event is "raw" and includes escape sequences.
-Parsing those escape codes into higher-level event handler calls was the job of the Crumb event loop.
-Rust has no built-in equivalent, but the [`crossterm`](https://crates.io/crates/crossterm) crate provides a simpler and more powerful event system.
+Parsing those escape codes into higher-level event handler calls is the job of the Crumb event loop.
+Rust has no built-in event equivalent, but the [`crossterm`](https://crates.io/crates/crossterm) crate provides a simpler and more powerful event system.
 It thus became a project dependency.

 Crumb’s synchronous `event` introduced an issue: fast sequences of input events could be missed because no listener was active between loop iterations.
 Rust’s async event system solves this problem, ensuring all events are captured reliably.